Frequently Asked Questions

 Who are your linguists?

 Our translators and linguists are carefully selected freelancers working in the UK and internationally.
-When one is assigned to your project we will usually let you know who they are, and their relevant professional information.
+When one is assigned to your project we will usually let you know who they are, and/or their relevant professional information.
 We differentiate ourselves from other agencies with this transparency and we believe it encourages our best work.
 Also unlike most other agencies, our director Emma Plested is a qualified linguist, which means we have full understanding of the quality of the work we deliver.

 I’ve made some updates to a previously translated document and I only want you to translate the updates.
 Do I need to pay to have the whole text translated again?